 An excellent way to learn which cocoa you like best is to make one of these recipes twice, once with each type of cocoa.
 Chocolate pudding, chocolate sauce, or brownies are great choices for this experiment.
 Invite friends (they will owe you big-time and you will be fascinated at different people’s preferences).
 Taste blind — literally without looking — so that color differences will not influence you.

 Some Recipes Require a Specific Type of Cocoa Powder

 Recipes leavened with baking powder and/or baking soda usually require a specific type of cocoa powder for the right flavor and correct texture: cakes rise from the interaction of leavening with an acid or alkaline batter.
-For example, batters that contain acidic ingredients like buttermilk or sour cream — or natural cocoa powder — need baking soda in their leavening.
+Batters that contain acidic ingredients like buttermilk or sour cream — or natural cocoa powder — need baking soda in their leavening.
+For example, my tiger cake recipe specifies unsweetened natural (non-alkanized) cocoa powder, because it contains baking soda.
 The wrong cocoa can destroy a great cake.

 For Recipe Writers: How to Call for Cocoa Powder When a Recipe is Flexible